Showing posts with label #Historical #Fantasy. Show all posts

 Picture credit: http://osihimnuszunk.network.hu/kepek/csodaszarvasok/csodaszarvas-010

-When I was researching Hun history for my trilogy, The Ancestors' Secrets, I came across this ballad that was translated from Hungarian that mentions the "doe with horns".
-It was confusing that the legend mentions "stag" a male deer, but this ballad specifically says female deer with horns (antlers) Later I've found a short article about it that explained the confusion.
-In Hun legends, the male and female represented equally recognizing feminine and masculine qualities and role in life.
-Female and male unite to bring forth life and nurture and protect it.
+When I was researching Hun history for my new novel series, The Ancestors' Secrets, I came across this ballad that was translated from Hungarian that mentions the "doe with horns".
+It was confusing that the legend mentions "stag" a male deer, but this ballad specifically says female deer with horns (antlers).
+Later, I found a short article about it that explained the confusion.
+In Hun legends, the male and female are represented equally, recognizing feminine and masculine qualities and roles in life.
+Female and male unite to bring forth life and nurture, and protect it.

 Read a short excerpt from Prelude, book one of The Ancestors' Secrets trilogy: